sbrincat/spynal/docs/API_reference.rst

 Spynal functionality is organized into multiple hierarchical levels.
 At the highest level are modules, each of which contains all functions for a specific neural signal type (eg `spikes` for spiking data analysis) or class of analyses (eg `info` for neural information analysis).

-Some modules are further divided into submodules.
+Some modules are further divided into submodules (eg `spectra.wavelet` and `spectra.multitaper` for wavelet and multitaper spectral analysis, respectively).
+Spynal is set up so that submodule functionality can be accessed by users at the module level without needing to know the exact location of functions in the code (eg calling `spectra.wavelet_spectrogram` insteaad of `spectra.wavelet.wavelet_spectrogram`).

 Many functions themselves also have a hierarchical organization.
 A top-level function provides a general interface for a given type of analysis (eg `spectrogram` for time-frequency spectral analysis, `neural_info` for neural information analysis).
-These contain parameters used across all specific methods for this analysis, as well as a `method` parameter, allowing users to specify which specific method to use (eg 'wavelet' vs 'multitaper' spectrogram, 'pev' vs 'mutual_info' as an information measure).
+These contain parameters used across all specific methods for this analysis, as well as a `method` parameter, allowing users to specify which specific method to use (eg 'wavelet' vs 'multitaper' spectrogram, 'decode' vs 'mutual_info' as an information measure).

 Each specific method is contained within a lower-level function, which may also contain additional